robsgh/nsddns/README.md

 ## Building nsddns

-Build the go project by running `go build` in the project directory.
-This will create an executable called `nsddns`.
-Additionally, `go install` can be used to place the binary at the `$GOPATH/bin` location.
-If `$GOPATH/bin` is added to your `PATH` environment variable then `nsddns` will be able to be used anywhere in the shell.
+`nsddns` uses Cargo, so you can build the project with `cargo build`.
+The output binary will be in `bin/`.

 ## Recommended Usage

-Copy the `nsddns` executable to a directory which only `root` can access.
-Copy `conf.json` to this directory with file perms `0600` and owner `root:root`.
+1. Copy the `nsddns` executable to `/usr/bin/nsddns`
-Then, add a cronjob every couple of minutes which executes `nsddns`.
+2. Copy `conf.json` to `/etc/nsddns/conf.json`
+3. Copy the files under `systemd/` to `/etc/systemd/system/` to setup the service and timer
+4. Run `systemctl enable --now nsddns.timer` to enable and start the timer